 That tensor, the one that "provides the metric" for a given coordinate system in the space of interest, is called the metric tensor, and is represented by the lower-case letter g.

-Given a basis eμ (e0,e1,e2,e3) in a tangent space Ε, the gμν components of the g matrix relative to this basis is given by
+In the language of coordinates, given a basis eμ (e0,e1,e2,e3) in a tangent space Ε, the gμν components of the g matrix relative to this basis is given by

 The metric tensor has the following properties: